raustime/weather-api/README.md

 web app with interface deployed at https://weather-sub.onrender.com

-Deployment was done from deploy-from-this branch because some integration tests failed.
+Deployment was done from deploy-from-this branch because some integration tests failed